TMS Ringsted: History

 The club was founded on 15 December 1997, when Vetterslev-Høm G.F and Ringsted IF merged their first teams to create the new club.
 TMS is an abbreviation for Team Midtsjælland (Team central Zealand), the area in which Ringsted is located.
 The club has been nicknamed the "Ring Stingers" by fans.
 The club gained their first promotion to the Danish Handball League in 2003.
 In their first season the team was close to going bankrupt, but narrowly avoided doing so.

 In the 2020-21 TMS Ringsted finished last in the table, and should thus by league rules have been relegated.
 However, in April 2021, after the conclusion of the regular season, Aarhus Håndbold, was declared bankrupt.
 Their team was pulled out of the league, and their matches were considered not contested.
 Nordsjælland Håndbold won the First Division, the second tier, and was thus promoted to the Håndboldligaen.
 Skive fH won the First Division play-off round and thus had to meet the worst placed team in the Håndboldligaen relegation round.
 This would be Aarhus Håndbold, as they had not competed, and thus had not gained any points at all.

 However, TMS Ringsted decided to appeal the relegation, and it was found that due to Aarhus Håndbold's bankruptcy, they had the right to remain in the league.
 This was decided after Skive fH had already secured promotion, as Aarhus Håndbold could not compete.
 This meant that only one team was relegated, but two were promoted.
-Therefore it was decided that for the following season the league would have 15, not 14 teams.
+Therefore, it was decided that for the following season the league would have 15, not 14 teams.

 The next season, 2021-22 the club was however relegated, with 19 points, the same amount as KIF Kolding and TTH Holstebro, but they had a worse head-to-head record of the three.
 The season after they were promoted again to the top league.

-In the 2023-24 the men's team reached the championship play-off for the first time in club history.
+In the 2023-24 season the men's team reached the championship play-off for the first time in club history.
 In April 2024 the club had their first ever national team player, when Benjamin Hallgren was selected for the Norwegian national team.

+In 2026 they reached the final of the Danish Men's Handball Cup for the first time in club history.
+They did however lose the final 34–24 to Aalborg Håndbold.